RajeevHejib/CV/README.md

 # Rajeev Hejib

 Previously, I have been working on system management/system admin on platforms based on Open VMS, Linux and Unix.
 The work became less interesting as time went by.
-It didn't provide me any career growth.
 I have always been keen to learn new technologies.
-Web development & coding interested me.
-I have now done a twelve weeks intensive coding bootcamp at Makers Academy, London.
+Web development & coding interested me very much.
+My extensive search culminated at deciding to do the twelve weeks intensive coding bootcamp at Makers Academy, London.

-I am looking forward to begin my new career as a junior developer in an environment where I can contribute and make a difference.
+Now that I have successfully completed the course, I am looking forward to begin my new career as a junior developer in an environment where I can contribute and make a difference.
 As I go along I intend to improve on my newly acquired skills and also get to develop more skills learning other technologies.

-My past experience may not be as relevant but I am sure it gives added technical skills.
+My past experience may not be as relevant but I am sure it gives me added technical skills.

 ## Skills